-Last updated on March 13th, 2024 at 02:40 am
+Last updated on October 15th, 2025 at 10:02 am

 Burners are immensely impactful equipment across multiple industries.
 They are used in the production, transport, and refinement of all sorts of products we use in our daily lives.
 They are especially valuable in the oil and gas industry, where they are involved in upstream, midstream, and downstream processes.

 One of their key functions is in creating products like gasoline and other fuel oils through hydrocarbon production.
 Burners also play multiple roles in hydrocarbon processing and refinement.

-To accomplish this myriad of important tasks, there are two basic types of burner; forced- and natural-draft.
+In oil and gas refineries these heaters are involved in separation, dehydration, and compression.
+To accomplish this myriad of important tasks, there are two basic types of burner; forced-draft and natural-draft.

 Forced-draft burners function use power to create their own ambient conditions.
 This allows them to create more pressure, and have greater control over it.
 This burner type keeps air/flue gases above the atmospheric pressure.
 This pressure facilitates the flow of the gases through the burner.
+Natural-draft burners, by contrast, do not create their own pressure.
+So their air/flue gases use the density of ambient gases to create flow.

 A natural-draft burner is a much less complex piece of equipment.
 They have a simple design and fewer moving parts.
 This makes them a more cost-effective solution.
 As well, the lack of need to create pressure means savings on energy costs.

+While natural is cheaper, forced-draft burners are far more efficient.
+Oil and gas processing operations often find their efficiency outweighs their cost-effectiveness.
 Their greater degree of control furthers this benefit.
 They are not bound by atmospheric and ambient conditions.
 Thus reducing delays or unscheduled downtime.

-The simpler design of natural-draft burners goes beyond makingthem more cost-effective.
+The simpler design of natural-draft burners goes beyond making them more cost-effective.
 It also reduces maintenance requirements, reduces risk of failure, and results in fewer repairs.
 In this way, natural burners can also be effective at avoiding unscheduled downtime.

 The cost, access, and availability of power can also determine the best burner type.
 In remote locations, for instance, power sources may be more limited, more expensive, or less reliable.
 In these instances, natural burners may be a better solution.